Thebuilderekes/Thebuilderekes/README.md

 # Hi, I'm Ekeopre Beredugo
 I'm a Frontend web developer who is passionate about creating high quality accessible websites.
 I enjoy sharing content about productivity and web development on [Twitter](https://twitter.com/iamthebuilder__) and my thoughts on learning to code.

+### WHAT I'M CURRENTLY LEARNING
+* React
+* Expressjs
+* MongoDB

 ### WHAT I DO WHEN I'M NOT CODING